DennisSchmitz/Jovian_archive/README.md

 ### Features
 - Data quality control (QC) and cleaning.
-  - Including library fragment length analysis, usefull for sample preparation QC.
+  - Including library fragment length analysis, useful for sample preparation QC.
 - Removal of human* data (patient privacy). _*<sup><sub>You can use [whichever reference you would like](../../wiki/Frequently-Asked-Questions#i-dont-care-about-removing-the-human-data-i-have-samples-that-are-from-other-species-can-i-also-automatically-remove-that).
 However, Jovian is intended for human clinical samples.</sup></sub>_
 - Assembly of short reads into bigger scaffolds (often full viral genomes).
 - Taxonomic classification: